christian-bromann/wdio-demo/README.md

-# seconf-2023-demo
+# Selenium Conf 2023 Demo

-A demo project showcasing component testing in WebdriverIO for various of frameworks
+A demo project showcasing component testing in WebdriverIO for various frameworks.